Rhône: Navigation

+The "Pont du Saint-Esprit in Pont-Saint-Esprit, the oldest bridge (1265-1309) on the Rhône.

 Before railroads and highways were developed, the Rhône was an important inland trade and transportation route, connecting the cities of Arles, Avignon, Valence, Vienne and Lyon to the Mediterranean ports of Fos-sur-Mer, Marseille and Sète.
 Travelling down the Rhône by barge would take three weeks.
 By motorized vessel, the trip now takes only three days.
 The Rhône is classified as a Class V waterway for the 325 km section from the mouth of the Saône at Lyon to the sea at Port-Saint-Louis-du-Rhône.
 Upstream from Lyon, a 149 km section of the Rhône was made navigable for small ships up to Seyssel.
 As of 2017, the part between Lyon and Sault-Brénaz is closed for navigation.

 The Saône, which is also canalized, connects the Rhône ports to the cities of Villefranche-sur-Saône, Mâcon and Chalon-sur-Saône.
 Smaller vessels (up to CEMT class I) can travel further northwest, north and northeast via the Centre-Loire-Briare and Loing Canals to the Seine, via the Canal de la Marne à la Saône (recently often called the "Canal entre Champagne et Bourgogne") to the Marne, via the Canal des Vosges (formerly called the "Canal de l'Est – Branche Sud") to the Moselle and via the Canal du Rhône au Rhin to the Rhine.

 The Rhône is infamous for its strong current when the river carries large quantities of water: current speeds up to 10 km/h are sometimes reached, particularly in the stretch below the last lock at Vallabrègues and in the relatively narrow first diversion canal south of Lyon.
 The 12 locks are operated daily from 5:00 a.m. until 9:00 p.m.
 All operation is centrally controlled from one control centre at Châteauneuf.
 Commercial barges may navigate during the night hours by authorisation.